ctrlplusb/react-universally/README.md

 ## Features

   - 🌍 Server side rendering.
+  - ⚰ Offline support via a Service Worker.
-  - 🐘 Long term caching of assets.
+  - 🐘 Long term browser caching of assets with automated cache invalidation.
-  - ⚰ Offline support.
+  - 📦 All source bundled using `webpack` v2.
+  - 🚀 Full ES2017+ support - use the exact same JS syntax across the entire project (src/tools/config).
+No more folder context switching!
+  - 🔧 Centralised project customisation/configuration and environment settings management.
-  - 🔥 Extreme live development - hot reloading of client/server source, with high level of error tolerance, alongside a HappyPack and Vendor DLL (courtesy of @strues).
+  - 🔥 Extreme live development - hot reloading of ALL changes to client/server source, with auto development server restarts when your application configuration changes.
+All this with a high level of error tolerance and verbose logging to the console.
+  - 🤖 Optimised Webpack builds via HappyPack and an auto generated Vendor DLL for smooth development experiences.
+  - ✂️ Code splitting - `code-split-component` provides you declarative code splitting based on your routes.
+  - 🍃 Tree-shaking, courtesy of `webpack`.
   - 🚄 `express` server.
   - 👮 Security on the `express` server using `helmet` and `hpp`.
   - 👀 `react` as the view.